 These are characteristic architectural designs of Chola temples carved in temple walls.

-These magnificent architectural designs are carved as projection in walls with placing of deities within it.
-The pilasters are positioned in both sides of the main devakusthas.
+These magnificent architectural designs are carved as projections in walls with the placing of deities within it.
+The pilasters are positioned on both sides of the main devakusthas.

 Kumbhapapanjara and kushtapan

-These are narrow niches in chola temple walls with special design for placing sculpted images.
+These are narrow niches in Chola temple walls with a special designs for placing sculpted images.

-These are two lion heads which crowns the curved roof of the pilasters.
+These are two lion heads which crown the curved roof of the pilasters.

-Makar along with warrior heads positions below all the decorative devices.
+Makar along with warrior heads positioned below all the decorative devices.

 Arthamandapa, nandi mandapa with special decoration are characteristics of Chola temple architecture.

-Besides the main shrine, Chola temples were evidences of subsidiary shrines for other deities called parivardevatas which were highly decorative.
+Besides the main shrine, Chola temples were evidence of subsidiary shrines for other deities called parivardevatas which were highly decorative.

-These are some prominent directions transparent in Chola temple with architectural design for placing of deities.
+These are some prominent directions transparent in Chola temple with architectural design for the placing of deities.

 The walls of Chola temples are seen with inscriptions with architectural design.